PrzemyslawKowalczyk924/handicraft-shop/README.md

 ### `yarn test`

 Moust of test are not compleate.
+To be hones moust of my git commits where made with --no-verify command.
+Its becouse of lack of time.

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.